jfendley/phage-pangenomes/README.md

 │   └── paper_figures/
 ```

-Alternatively, this pipeline is also adaptable for use with other sets of data provided in the same format.
-New data from the AcinoBacteriophage Database at https://phagesDB.org can be downloaded using the [phage-download pipeline](https://github.com/jfendley/phage-download)
- which ensures the correct format.

 The file config/cluster_to_lifestyle.tsv was manually created from https://phagesdb.org/clusters/.
 The file config/groups_to_process.json was also manually created; see run_everything.sh for more details.
 There are step-by-step instructions included in run_everything.sh.

+Alternatively, this pipeline is also adaptable for use with other sets of data provided in the same format.
+Some minor things were coded specifically for the exact dataset used and would need to be modified for a new dataset.